For You — Mind

 Why Silence Costs the Industry

 The technician shortage isn't just about compensation.
-Study after study on employee turnover in high-stress occupations shows that unaddressed psychological strain is a leading predictor of voluntary departure — often more significant than pay alone.
+Unaddressed psychological strain is a leading predictor of voluntary departure in high-stress occupations — often more significant than pay alone.

-When a tech leaves the industry, it costs the shop $30,000-$50,000 in recruiting, training, and lost productivity (industry estimates from the TechForce Foundation).
+When a tech leaves the industry, it costs the shop tens of thousands of dollars in recruiting, training, and lost productivity.
 Multiply that by the tens of thousands of techs who leave each year.
 The cost of silence is staggering.

 What Would Actually Help